Consensys/UniversalToken/README.md

 ### ERC1400ERC20 interface

-Finally ERC1400ERC20 introduces the last missing layer: ERC20 backwards compatibility.
+Finally ERC1400ERC20 introduces the last missing layer: ERC20 retrocompatibility.
 It is not mandatory but quite essential, because it ensures the token is compatible with all ERC20-compliant platforms.

 ```
 interface IERC20 {